dduyg/55/posts/attractor-fields.md

 <pre style="max-width: 500px">
 <------------------------------------------------------------------------------------------------>
 To visualize the distance-based attractor fields, I used a grid of points.
-For each point in the grid, a value is generated based on the distance to the closest attractor, whether it's a point or a line.
+For each point in the grid, a value is generated based on the distance to the closest attractor.
 While each point is solely influenced by its closest attractor, the definition can be easily adapted to incorporate influence from multiple attractors simultaneously.
 The output of this definition is a single value for each point on the grid, which can then be used to control any property.
 In this case, it controls the radii of circles positioned on the points.